 Integration (0–12 months after leaving)

 Focus on credibility, consistency and learning the civilian way of working.
-Ask for feedback early.
-Build your next qualification or competence step once you understand the role properly.
-Do not rush to jump again before you have established yourself.
+Ask for feedback, identify your next qualification and resist the temptation to jump too early before you have established a track record.
+Pathfinder’s Integration guide and Health & Wellbeing guide can both help in the first year out.

 8. Is This Career Path Right for You?